 Vieques is also another pit stop on the journey downwind, and not to be missed.
-The island is larger than Culebra and more populated so there are “tons of hang outs,” as Emily said.
+The island is larger than Culebra and more populated so there are “tons of hangouts,” as Emily said.
 It will not feel touristy by any means as this island is still overlooked as a vacation destination by many.

 There are two bioluminescent bays, which are something everyone should experience while visiting the island.
 Boating and kayaking tours are offered.
-The water glows a bright blue when anything moves through it thanks to the micro organisms living in the water.
+The water glows a bright blue when anything moves through it thanks to the microorganisms living in the water.

-There are a few other, much smaller islands to visit right of the coast of Fajardo, including Palomino.
+There are a few other, much smaller islands to visit right off the coast of Fajardo, including Palomino.
 Depending on weather and timing, the Keese’s like to show their guests as many places as possible.

 Once on mainland Puerto Rico, Emily and Wayne offer transport to the airport in San Juan, the capital.
-If timing permits, they will also show their guests El Yunque, Puerto Rico’s tropical rainforest, which hosts incredible waterfalls, flora and views of the islands that you would have just visited.
+If timing permits, they will also show their guests El Yunque, Puerto Rico’s tropical rainforest, which hosts incredible waterfalls, flora, and views of the islands that you would have just visited.

-Manna can comfortably accommodate up to six people during cruises in the Spanish Virgin Islands
+MANNA can comfortably accommodate up to six people during cruises in the Spanish Virgin Islands

-Can only take up to six people in the Spanish Virgin Islands, although she can take a maximum of eight.
+It can only take up to six people in the Spanish Virgin Islands, although she can take a maximum of eight.